 Composition and Purpose of the Board

 Composition of the Board: The Board will be composed of three (3) impartial and trained, professional staff and faculty members of the University community appointed by the Dean of Students (or designee).
 The Dean of Students (or designee) designates one Board member to serve as the Board Convener of the Board (the "Board Convener").
-Board member training is provided at least annually on issues including, but not limited to, dating violence, domestic violence, sexual assault and stalking; how to conduct investigations and hearings; protecting victim safety and promoting accountability.
+Board member training is provided at least annually on issues including but not limited to dating violence, domestic violence, sexual assault and stalking; how to conduct investigations and hearings; and protecting victim safety and promoting accountability.

 Challenge of Board Member: A reporting party or responding party wishing to challenge the participation of any Board member must notify the Board Convener and the Dean of Students (or designee) in writing, stating the reason(s) for the party's objection.
 Such a challenge must be made in writing and delivered to the Board Convener and the Dean of Students within seven (7) calendar days of the mailing of the Board Meeting Invitation/Letter of Allegation to the responding party and reporting party.
 Except with respect to challenges to the participation of the Board Convener, the Board Convener determines whether the challenge has merit and reserves sole discretion to make changes in the Board's composition at all times.
 In the event of a challenge to the participation of the Board Convener, the Dean of Students (or designee) determines whether the challenge has merit and reserves sole discretion to appoint another Board member or other person as the Board Convener for a given hearing.